Lecanemab (Leqembi) for early-stage Alzheimer's disease

 How is Lecanemab used?

 Lecanemab is given as an infusion (a drip) every two weeks.
 The infusion takes about one hour.
+After the first infusion, you will be monitored for about two-and-a-half hours to see if you have any negative reactions to it.

+The person must have MRI scans during treatment with lecanemab: before the 5th, 7th and 14th dose.
 These scans are done to look for signs of swelling or bleeding in the brain.
 More MRI scans are done if there are symptoms such as headaches, confusion, nausea, vision problems, dizziness or difficulty walking.

 When is treatment stopped?

 Treatment with lecanemab is stopped if the disease progresses to middle-stage (moderate) Alzheimer's dementia.
-To be able to assess this, the person's memory and thinking skills are tested about every 6 months, along with other signs of Alzheimer's.
+To be able to assess this, the person's memory and thinking skills are tested about every six months, along with other signs of Alzheimer's.

 What are the pros and cons of lecanemab?

-In Germany, the pros and cons of lecanemab (compared to treatments that are already being used) will be examined more closely once lecanemab becomes available.
-This is because new drugs undergo something known as an early benefit assessment after they enter the German market.
-Here, the Joint Federal Committee (G-BA) commissions the Institute for Quality and Efficiency in Healthcare (IQWiG) to scientifically assess the drug's pros and cons for patients, compared to the current standard treatments.
-For this purpose, manufacturers must provide all the data they have on a new drug – including previously unpublished research results.
+The Joint Federal Committee (G-BA) has commissioned the Institute for Quality and Efficiency in Healthcare (IQWiG) to do this: IQWiG is currently assessing the pros and cons of lecanemab for patients, compared to the current standard treatments.
+For this purpose, manufacturers must provide all the data they have on the new drug – including previously unpublished research findings.

 Ballard C, Gauthier S, Corbett A et al. Alzheimer's disease.
 Lancet 2011; 377(9770): 1019-1031.